Skip to main content

 This is usually referred to as the structural insurance period and usually continues to protect the home by insurance cover until 10 years after completion.

-This means your home warranty provider will pay the cost or carry out remedial works for issues covered by your policy and will usually include items such as foundations, walls and cladding, roofs, flues and chimneys, ceilings and load bearing parts of the floor and glazing in outside windows and doors.
+This means your home warranty provider (for example, the NHBC) will pay the cost or carry out remedial works for issues covered by your policy and will usually include items such as foundations, walls and cladding, roofs, flues and chimneys, ceilings and load bearing parts of the floor and glazing in outside windows and doors.

 Icon.

-Direct guidance from the Consumer Code for Home Builders.
+Direct guidance from NHQB, including the New Homes Quality Code